Attending Oral Argument

 Student groups planning to attend oral argument are encouraged to contact the student coordinator at (804) 916-2715 for assistance in coordinating their visit.

-No later than 4:00 p.m. on the Friday preceding the date of argument, members of the press may request reserved seating on the Contact page of the court's Web site by selecting the Media Seating category in the dropdown menu.
-Specify the case name and date of argument and include your name, title, news organization, address, email address, and phone number with your request for media seating.
+No later than 4:00 p.m. on the Friday preceding the date of argument, members of the press may request reserved seating on the Contact page of the court's Web site by selecting the Media Request category in the dropdown menu.
+Specify the case number and include your name, title, media organization, address, email address, and phone number with your request for media seating.
 Approval will be sent via email.
 You may also contact the chief deputy clerk at (804) 916-2760.
 Only one representative from each media organization or entity will be allowed to reserve a seat.
-Confirmed media attendees must arrive at least 30 minutes prior to argument and carry their credentials.
 Media representatives who do not have reserved seating may use public seating on a first-come, first-seated basis.
 Media interviews and public gatherings must be conducted off the courthouse property and courthouse steps and must not impede public access to the courthouse.

 High Profile Cases

 The court will post a Media Advisory on its News & Announcements page

 whenever additional arrangements are made for argument in high profile cases.